Cheapest local fixed energy tariffs for UK homes 2026

 Local pricing in 2026: why your area matters

 Two households using the same amount of energy can see different prices simply because of location.
-Your electricity distribution region (set by local networks) and the supplier’s regional pricing can influence unit rates and standing charges.
-That’s why “cheapest fixed tariff” searches should always be postcode-based.
+Your electricity distribution region (set by local networks) and the supplier’s regional pricing influence both unit rates and standing charges.
+Even the Ofgem cap itself varies by region around the GB average.
+That’s why “cheapest fixed tariff” searches should always be postcode-based: the supplier offering the best fix in the South West may not be the cheapest in the North East or London.

 England

 Regional charges vary across the North, Midlands, South and London.
-Your local fixed tariff shortlist should reflect your exact postcode.
+The cheapest June 2026 fix for your home depends on your exact postcode and distribution region.

 Scotland

-Availability and pricing can differ between urban and rural areas.
+Availability and pricing can differ between urban and rural areas, and northern Scotland often carries higher standing charges.
 We’ll show fixed deals that match your meter and locality.

 Wales